lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.13.3
+- Fixed Central Espionage Agency planetary facility can now be built
+- Updated some hyperdrive values (small tweaks)
+- Updated Hyperdrive appendix in this readme

 ### v1.13.2
 - Dhayut are no longer allowed to choose Hive Mind government